Azure/fta-architecturalreview/articles/sap-on-azure.md

 - **Can you provide the SAP Early Watch Reports and any other performance data (Compute, Storage, Network & Application) ?**

-    SAP Early Watch Report provides system usage and performace statistics to eastimate the SAP system design on Azure.
+    SAP Early Watch Report provides system usage and performnace statistics to estimate the SAP system design on Azure.

 - **What is the current database size of each of the systems and average monthly growth?**